I have a confession to make: I fell off the wagon.

-However, once we further explored the situation we found that it wasn´t that they´d regressed back to the point where they´d been months ago, but that they´d stopped using the skills they´d been learning in therapy.
+However, once we further explored the situation we found that it wasn’t that they’d regressed back to the point where they’d been months ago, but that they’d stopped using the skills they’d been learning in our work together.
 I shared with them the following analogy to explain what I thought had happened:

 One of the big problems with individuals with schizophrenia run into is that it’s really difficult for them to adhere to taking their medication.
-These medications often bring incredibly unpleasant side effects along with them and once these patients start to feel better they stop taking the medication.
-After all, since they´re better now they must no longer need the medication.
-They fail to see that it´s the very medication that has led to their improvement.
+These medications often bring incredibly unpleasant side effects along with them so once these individuals start to feel better they stop taking the medication.
+After all, feeling better must mean they must no longer need the medication, right?
+They often fail to realize that it’s the very medication itself that led to their improvement.

-In short, my patients were feeling better, moving through their day with less anxiety, and their negative emotions seemed to be at bay, so they figured they were ¨cured¨and no longer needed their coping skills.
+In short, my patients were feeling better, moving through their day with less anxiety, and their other uncomfortable emotions seemed to be at bay, so they figured they were ¨cured” and no longer needed their coping skills.
 After all, these skills had side effects too, such as taking time away from other more enjoyable things, or requiring mental energy, facing sometimes unpleasant emotions or putting energy into not doing what comes automatically.

-Being a therapist requires a great deal of humility because more frequently than I´d like to admit I find myself realizing that I¨m telling my patients the exact feedback that I need to be giving to myself.
+Being a helping professional requires a great deal of humility because more frequently than I’d like to admit I find myself realizing that I’m telling my clients the exact words of wisdom that I need to be giving to myself.
 This whole schizophrenia medication analogy was just that.
-They weren´t the only ones who had stopped taking their ¨medication.¨I´d stopped meditating because I was feeling pretty good.
+They weren’t the only ones who had stopped taking their ¨medication.”
+I’d stopped meditating because I was feeling pretty good.
 The sun was shining, I had vacations planned, work was going well.
 It was obviously not as necessary as it seemed back in gloomy, chaotic February.

-When I took my mindfulness meditation course (Mindfulness Based Stress Reduction; MBSR) earlier this year the professor said that in order to make meditation a lifelong habit, you have to connect it with your values.
+When I took my mindfulness meditation course (Mindfulness Based Stress Reduction; MBSR) earlier this year, the professor said that in order to make meditation a lifelong habit, you have to connect it with your values.
 And in order to ensure that these values transform into priorities he demonstrated for us the a metaphor that I describe in the following video (you can also read below for a description):